No. Not Everything Is A Product

 IT IS DANGEROUS TO SEE EVERYTHING AS A PRODUCT INCLUDING VALUE STREAMS, INTERNAL COMPONENTS AND PLATFORM DEVELOPMENT.

-Do I have few more available characters in this post to explain?
+Do I have a few more available characters in this post to explain?

 - everything is a thing of its own